Our national environment laws are supposed to protect the places and wildlife we love.

 Australia has one of the worst extinction records on Earth.
-We need environment laws that actually protect nature, with an independent regulator to enforce them.
+It's time for laws that actually protect nature, and an independent regulator to enforce them.

 Sign the petition calling on Prime Minister Scott Morrison and Environment Minister Sussan Ley to: